jduspmc/mplint.nvim/README.md

 # Motivation

 I enjoy MetaPost and find it a more direct way to describe geometric drawings than large macro packages like TikZ.
-My goal with mplint.nvim is to provide a lightweight, helpful linter that makes it easier to learn and iterate with MetaPost, surfacing genuine mpost errors alongside gentle hints for common style/structure issues.
+My goal with mplint.nvim is to provide a lightweight, helpful linter/formatter that makes it easier to learn and iterate with MetaPost, surfacing genuine **`mpost`** errors alongside gentle hints for common style/structure issues.

 License: MIT